hkob/notion_ruby_mapping/README.md

 ## 3. ChangeLog

-- added append_block_children
+- 2022/6/4 [v0.5.0]  added subclasses of the block class and update_block API support
-- added retrieve_block spec
+- 2022/5/19 [v0.4.1] added delete_block
-- 2022/4/29 Change directory structure, TEST_IDs are moved from env.yml to TestConnection's constants
+- 2022/4/29 [v0.4.0] Change directory structure, TEST_IDs are moved from env.yml to TestConnection's constants, added retrieve_block spec, added append_block_children
 - 2022/4/27 added Base#children
-- 2022/3/27 create_child_page can receive a block for initialization.
+- 2022/3/27 [v0.3.3] create_child_page can receive a block for initialization.
-- 2022/3/27 properties of a created child page are automatically assigned using the parent database.
+- 2022/3/27 [v0.3.2] properties of a created child page are automatically assigned using the parent database.
-- 2022/3/25 added create_child_database, update_database, add_property, rename_property and remove_property
+- 2022/3/25 [v0.3.0] added create_child_database, update_database, add_property, rename_property and remove_property
-- 2022/3/17 added template_mention objects, tools/an command
+- 2022/3/17 [v0.2.3] added template_mention objects, tools/an command
-- 2022/3/16 added database.create_child_page and base.save instead of base.update/create
+- 2022/3/16 [v0.2.2] added database.create_child_page and base.save instead of base.update/create
 - 2022/3/15 Fixed not to reload from API when all contents are loaded
-- 2022/3/14 Exclude notion-ruby-client, update Property values, update for Notion-Version 2022-02-22
+- 2022/3/14 [v0.2.0] Exclude notion-ruby-client, update Property values, update for Notion-Version 2022-02-22
 - 2022/2/25 add_property_for_update -> assign_property, update README.md
 - 2022/2/20 add support for MultiSelectProperty
 - 2022/2/19 add support for SelectProperty